buivn/pclFilCen/README.md

 The program works on ROS-Service approach.
 All functions are in the *pahap.cpp* file, which operates as a server.
 To trigger the service, the program *pcl_pahap_client.cpp* is invoked.
 It called the pahap server, and return a pose for the robot to move.\

+The launch file is not stable -> check! \

 The point cloud data input as the image below (Depth data - left, RGB image - right):
 <p align="center">
   <img src="https://github.com/buivn/images/blob/master/cvUnr2019/pcdInput.png" width="220">